bpesquet/pytorch-tutorial/pytorch_tutorial/linear_regression/README.md

 ## GPU support

 Let's probe for the availability of an accelerated device.
+To avoid code duplication, we define the detection code in its own function that we'll reuse in other examples.

 ```python
 def get_device():